santosh3208/executivedemo/README.md

 Pre-requisites

 1. Create Database
-	• Create a PostgreSQL database and make sure you can connect the database from TCI
+	• \nCreate a PostgreSQL database and make sure you can connect the database from TCI
-	• Import sql script given in the scripts folder into your database.
+	• \nImport sql script given in the scripts folder into your database.
-	• Create Connection to your database from TCI.
+	• \nCreate Connection to your database from TCI.

 2. Salesforce account